Login

 • Locknuts and insulating bushings: Used when attaching conduit to a box or enclosure.

-• Reducing washers: Installed with a locknut to reduce the size of the knockout or opening to fit the size of a smaller length of conduit.
+• Reducing washers: Installed with a locknut to reduce the size of the knockout or opening to fit a smaller conduit.

-• Straps/hangers: Secure wire and conduit to walls, ceilings, etc. to prevent conduit and wires from sagging or buckling from their own weight.
+• Straps/hangers: Secure wire and conduit to walls, ceilings, and prevent sagging or buckling.

 • Nipples: Threaded lengths of conduit that make it easier to join pieces of equipment together.

-• Elbow: Provides a needed angle or direction change in a conduit run.
-Available for both metallic and non-metallic conduit in either 22-,30-, 45- or 90-degree bends.
+• Elbow: Provides an angle or direction change in a conduit run.
+Available for both metallic and non-metallic conduit in either 22-, 30-, 45-, or 90-degree bends.

 • Raintight hubs: Necessary for most outdoor applications, they have both internal and external threads to make connections that prevent moisture from seeping into the enclosure.